TechnicallyComputers/invoiceninja.github.io/source/en/basic-settings.md

 <h2 id=product_settings>Product Settings</h2>

-These options govern the behaviors and rules related to *Products* either when editing the products directly, or interacting with them on invoices, quotes, etc.
+These options govern the behaviors and rules related to *Products* either when editing the products directly, or interacting with them on various entities.

+* **Track Inventory** - An optional feature, to enable tracking your inventory under the company.
+When enabled, you will see new fields in the "Overview" and "Edit Product" panes of your product entities, to accommodate tracking inventory, and even email notifications for when your inventory is reduced to a specific level for that product.
+* **Stock Notifications** - A feature that takes effect when *Track Inventory* is enabled.
+When in effect, the application will send emails when a product's inventory count falls down to the threshold amount.
+Stock notification emails are sent to any and all users that have *Inventory Threshold* enabled under the "Notifications" tab of the "User Details" section.
+Admins and privileged users can configure these notifications for other users by navigating to the specific user under *User Management*.
+  * **Notification Threshold** - When *Stock Notifications* is in effect, you will see this field available and be able to set a default threshold for product stock to trigger notifications to be sent.  <br><br>

 * **Show Product Discount** - Optionally enable a discount field for products/items when added to invoices or quotes.
 This line item appears on invoice and quote documents sent to clients.
 * **Show Product Cost** - Enables a *Product Cost* field in each product listing, for tracking item costs, and markup values.
 This item does *not* appear on any customer invoices, it is only for the admin portal.
 * **Show Product Quantity** - Display a quantity field on invoices or not.
 Defaults to one, if the product quantity field is disabled.
-* **Default Quantity** - When the product quantity field is enabled, enabling this will make the quantity default to 1, otherwise you must explicitly specify the quantity of each product.
+* **Default Quantity** - When the product quantity field is enabled, enabling this will make the quantity default to 1, otherwise you must explicitly specify the quantity of each product.  <br><br>

+* **Show Product Description** - When editing an invoice other entity, you will select a product to add to the entity from a drop down list when you click on a blank line under the "Item" column.
+Enabling this feature will also show the product descriptions underneath the product names when viewing this dropdown list.

 * **Fill Products** - Enable, to automatically fill the description and cost fields with the values of the product you select, when adding a product to an invoice.
 * **Update Products** - Changing the product description, or tax rate on an invoice, will automatically update that products entry in the product list.